spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 Another thing you may need to do is to
-`npm i react@latest react-dom@latest` then uninstall them, this may be because I was trying to use it in an old project, I'm not sure but I was getting `createContext` is not a function errors until I did this.
+`npm i react@latest react-dom@latest` then uninstall them, this may be because I was trying to use it in an old project, I've had to do this on two projects now as I was getting `createContext` is not a function errors until I did this.

 <!-- Links -->